dnguyen800/dnguyen800.github.io/_posts/2019-04-14-videogame.md

 ## Nintendo Switch

-**No integration exists for the [Nintendo Switch](https://amzn.to/2XXjWWS) and it’s not likely to happen in the future.** If you need a method to detect if the Switch is connected to the dock, I would connect a LAN adapter to the the Switch dock and Home Assistant’s [**``nmap device tracker``**](https://www.home-assistant.io/components/nmap_tracker/) to detect the LAN adapter’s presence.
+**An integration does not exist for the [Nintendo Switch](https://amzn.to/2XXjWWS) and it’s not likely to happen in the future.** If you need a method to detect if the Switch is connected to the dock, I would connect a LAN adapter to the the Switch dock and Home Assistant’s [**``nmap device tracker``**](https://www.home-assistant.io/components/nmap_tracker/) to detect the LAN adapter’s presence.
 Or, if the Switch uses a dedicated HDMI port and your TV and/or AV receiver is connected to Home Assistant, then create an automation that detects if that HDMI port is currently selected.
 I think the LAN adapter is the best method for detection though.